Associate - Joined in 2016

 Education: University College London

-This year, we spent some time with a Dutch producer of agricultural products, working to improve profitability under changing market conditions.
+One of my favourite projects concerned a Dutch producer of agricultural products, working to improve profitability under changing market conditions.
 My responsibilities included looking at ways to improve the yield on raw materials and performing maintenance more effectively.
 In this capacity, I spent a lot of time brainstorming and discussing solutions with the technical leaders on the client side.
 Over time, I gained extensive knowledge about an industry I had previously known very little about, which is really rewarding!
 In the end, the client adopted many of the ideas we discussed, and I could see the impact of my work almost immediately.

 Why did you choose to work at EY-Parthenon?

 I wanted to work for a top-level strategic consultancy with a focus on a “tangible” industry (e.g., consumer products) and with a dedicated, down-to-earth group of people.
 EY-Parthenon offered all these, so the choice was easily made.